Orientation

 Cross-Site Scripting (XSS): DeepSeek's web interface (2024) was vulnerable to prompt injection that generated an <iframe> tag.
 The browser rendered it, executing JavaScript that stole the user's session token.
 A prompt injection escalated to full account takeover - not through the AI, but through the web app that displayed the AI's output.

-Command injection: When an application concatenates LLM output into shell commands - subprocess.run(f"process {llm_output}") - the attacker controls what runs on the server.
+Command injection: When an application concatenates LLM output into a shell command - subprocess.run(f"process {llm_output}", shell=True) - the attacker controls what runs on the server.

 SQL injection: When an LLM generates SQL queries that are executed directly, the attacker's injection can include ; DROP TABLE users -- in the generated query.